 “You mean, like Kickstarter?
 My friend did one of those and didn’t make any money.”

 It’s not an uncommon story that people fail at their Kickstarter campaigns.
-The success rate according to Kickstarter’s own data is only about 37% BUT in spite of that low success rate campaign creators have raised over $4 billion (yes, billion) using the platform.
+As of May 2020, the success rate according to Kickstarter’s own data is only about 37% BUT in spite of that low success rate campaign creators have raised almost $4.5 billion (yes, billion) using the platform.

 Here’s what your friend didn’t know about their friend’s failed Kickstarter campaign: their friend did very little to market the campaign in advance expecting the platform to provide them with backers.

 The real truth….a 2016 Kickstarter study by Wharton Professor Ethan Mollick revealed that depending on the category, 50-90% of the backers of successful Kickstarter campaigns were family, friends or community.
 That means that you can expect less than half of your backers to be strangers (see chart above).
 But only if you’ve done your work to get the word out.
-Maybe if your friend’s friend had gotten some advice from someone (like Crowdfund Better) who has experience with rewards crowdfunding, they would have done better campaign outreach and raised some funds.
-If you know how to reach out to your network (and beyond) and can tell a compelling story about your idea or product, you can crowdfund successfully on a platform like Kickstarter.
+Maybe if your friend’s friend had gotten some advice from someone (like Crowdfund Better) who has experience with crowdfunding, they would have done better campaign outreach and raised some funds.
+If you know how to reach out to your network (and beyond) and can tell a compelling story about your idea or product, you can crowdfund successfully.

 “Oh, you mean where those guys raised millions of dollars and never sent people what they bought?”